We now have car insurance in Switzerland! We can tick off another task from our seemingly endless to-do list as new expats in Europe.

-Benjamin, our insurance agent from Helvetia, came to our house and helped us get car insurance in Switzerland for the new, used VW we just bought.
-During the two hour appointment at our house, he thoroughly explained how Swiss car insurance works, the rates, and what the options are for additional coverage.
+Benjamin, our insurance agent from Helvetia, made a house call to finalize insurance paperwork for the new, used VW we just bought.
+During the two-hour appointment at our house, he thoroughly explained how Swiss car insurance works, the rates, and what the options are for additional coverage.
 Before he left, we signed a policy for the next year with the expectation we’ll receive a bill in the next few weeks.

 Car Insurance in the US

 For starters, car insurance in Switzerland is really expensive.

 In the US, we paid about $65 per month for my 1999 Mazda Miata and Trav’s 1996 Toyota 4Runner.
 Both were covered by Liability and Collision insurance.

 Over the seven or eight years we had both vehicles, the cost of our insurance changed very little, despite living in different states.

 We both have clean driving records, a multiple car discount, and in Oregon, we had an additional discount for having our home insurance on the same policy.

 Because the Miata was terrible in the snow and heavy rain, we dropped the insurance during the winter months and garaged it to save money.
 Still, our average annual premiums to have them both fully covered year-round cost us about $625.

 See our useful tips for Car Shopping in Switzerland.
 If you already bought a car but have questions about licensing and registration, the MFK, and some hidden costs, we share lots of helpful info in our post about Buying a Car in Switzerland.

 Car Insurance in Switzerland